Why you can trust Jerry

 Do I have the right to sue another driver in California?

-Yes, but only if the at-fault driver’s insurance doesn’t cover your damages.
+Yes, you can sue another driver in California, but only if the at-fault driver’s insurance doesn’t cover your damages.

 Is it mandatory to have car insurance in California?